rkfg/regolancer/README.md

 amount can be 2<sup>n</sup> times less than you planned to rebalance (where `n` is the number of steps during probing).
 For example, 5 steps and 1,000,000 sats amount mean that you might rebalance at least 1000000/2<sup>5</sup> = 31250 sats if the probe succeeds.
+You can override this minimum with `--min-amount` so that probing begins with this amount instead and either goes up or fails immediately.
 Another problem is that fees can become too high for smaller amounts because of the base fee that starts dominating the fee structure.
 It's handled properly, however.

 When enabled, probing starts if the payment fails at the second to last channel.
 The last channel comes to yourself so you know it's guaranteed to accept the